Ansys HFSS and STK for Communications and Radar Analysis

 6. Click Open.

-Viewing the antenna pattern in the 3D Graphics Window
+Visualizing the antenna pattern in the 3D Graphics window

-You can view the Receiver object's antenna pattern in the 3D Graphics window.
+Update the receiver object's properties, so you can view the antenna pattern in the 3D Graphics window.

 1. Select the 3D Graphics - Attributes page.